EsportsPublished: | Updated:

 By 2020, the COVID-19 pandemic led to a surge of online esports events and tournaments, as traditional in-person events (sporting or otherwise) were canceled.
 In many ways, the effect of COVID-19 positively impacted the esports industry.
 With people unable to tune into sporting events, esports engagement boomed, leading to a rise in the usage of online streaming platforms.

-Esports Genres and Games
+Esports Genres and Games in 2024

 A multiplayer online battle arena, D2 consists of two teams comprised of five players occupying and defending a base on the map.
 Each of the ten unique players controls a powerful hero that has his or her own unique ability.
 That ability allows for that character to alter their play style.
 Matches are comprised of players collecting experience points (XP) and items for their heroes to defeat the opposition in player-versus-player combat.
 The way to win is by being the first team to destroy the other team’s “ancient,” a large structure located within their base.